henrynash/elements/an/AnthaAcademy/Lesson1_Commands/README.md

 	// the Sample function is imported from the mixer library
 	// in the mixer library the function signature can be found, here it is:
-	// func Sample(l *wtype.LHComponent, v wunit.Volume) *wtype.LHComponent {
+	// func Sample(l *wtype.Liquid, v wunit.Volume) *wtype.Liquid {
-	// The function signature  shows that the function requires a *LHComponent and a Volume and returns an *LHComponent Sample = mixer.Sample(Solution,SampleVolume)
+	// The function signature  shows that the function requires a *Liquid and a Volume and returns an *Liquid SampledLiquid = mixer.Sample(Solution,SampleVolume)

 	// The Sample function is not sufficient to generate liquid handling instructions alone,
 	// We would need a Mix command to instruct where to put the sample

 	// we can also create data outputs as a string like this
-	// This can either be by using the ToString() method which can be used on units, such as volumes, and the .Name() method on an LHComponent
+	// This can either be by using the ToString() method which can be used on units, such as volumes, and the .Name() method on an Liquid
 	Status = SampleVolume.ToString() + " of " + Solution.Name() + " sampled"

 }